Rainelz/shutter/README.md

 **width** sampled from a normal distribution with μ = 1000, σ=100 truncated in the interval [800, 1200]

 **height** sampled from a uniform distribution in the interval [1000, 1800]

+# Create custom Component

+To implement a custom component you will have to extend the Generator class.

+A generator takes its yaml node as argument from which it can take initialization parameters and store relevant informations for the actual generation step.

+In the generate function, you basically pop random values and return a drawn component which will contain useful informations for future spoilers.

+To pop a random value for a parameter (node with param name and distribution values): just call the roll_value function and pass the node as argument.